1zb/3DILG/README.md

 ## :computer: Progress
 - [x] Training of first stage
 - [x] Training of category-conditioned generation
-- [x] Data preprocessing
+- [x] Preprocessed data
 - [ ] Pretrained models
 - [ ] Code cleaning

 ## :bullettrain_front: Training
 Download the preprocessed data from [here](https://drive.google.com/drive/folders/1UFPi_UklH5clWKxxeL1IsxfjdUfc7i4x).
+In case that this link is inaccessable, send [me](mailto:biao.zhang@kaust.edu.sa) an email for the data.
 Uncompress `occupancies.zip` and `surfaces.zip` to somewhere in your hard disk.
 They are required in the training phase.

 ### First stage (autoencoder):
 ```